//----------------------------//

 The 3th output (z) is often used as an index fed into the 44 Packed index (w) Mixer to have different textures for each tiles.

-The 4th output (a) can be used for 3D DF modeling when the option 'link amplitude to frequency' is chosen.
+The 4th output (a) can be used for 3D DF modelling when the option 'link amplitude to frequency' is chosen.
 In any case 'a' will hold each cell elevation/alpha mask where the edges are at zero so its possible to use 'a' for further contour shading with 44 RGB * alpha for example.

 24 XYza Semiregular tiles #